opticfluorine/sovereign/docs/manual/creators/world/editing.md

 While the World Editor window is displayed, left clicking on the world will place a block with the selected Block Template at the selected mouse position and Z Offset relative to the player's current z coordinate.
 Right clicking will remove the block at that position.
 Holding down the mouse button and dragging will make the corresponding change to all positions over which the mouse is dragged.
+Blocks are placed or removed in a square centered on the cursor with width equal to the current Pen Width.
 Note that you can still move the player using the **WASD** or **arrow** keys while the World Editor is open.

 :::{tip}